 The program takes the input file input\image (which must be the output of elf2rom or eimgbld with an information block at 0x0 relative) pads it to size size and writes a relative branch to the entry point recorded in the end of the image.
 The entry point must be a label, not a function descriptor.
-There are several optional flags that can affect hbranch14 processing.
+There are several optional flags that can affect hbranch processing.
 They are described below.

 -v The verbose flag causes information about the generated output image to be written to stderr at the completion of the utility.
-This information includes entry point information. -s size The size flag causes the image to be padded to a particular size.
-This facility is useful if it is necessary to create binary images that are the same size as a target ROM device. -n net_addr The network address flag stores net_addr, a 12 hex character network address (the media access control (MAC) address), in the VPD area in ROM.
-The ROM Monitor uses this option to store the EVB's ethernet controller's network address in its VPD. hbranch14 allows up to 4 differrent network addresses
+This information includes entry point information.

+-s size The size flag causes the image to be padded to a particular size.
+This facility is useful if it is necessary to create binary images that are the same size as a target ROM device.

+-n net\addr The network address flag stores net\addr, a 12 hex character network address address in its VPD.

+(the media access control (MAC) address), in the VPD area in ROM.
+The ROM Monitor uses this option to store the EVB's ethernet controller's network

+-p patch\file

--p patch\file The patch file flag causes the file patch\file to be placed into the image just before the final branch and logically inserted into the instruction stream between the branch at the end of the file and the entry point.
+The patch file flag causes the file patch\file to be placed into the image just before the final branch and logically inserted into the instruction stream between the branch at the end of the file and the entry point.
 The patch file is inserted into the image "as is" and will usually contain the binary representation of position independent executable instructions.
 See Figure 9-2 for the details as to how normal hbranch processing is changed by a patch file.

+input\image

-input\image This is simply the source image file.
+This is simply the source image file.
 The output is written to stdout.